buying a sailboat

 When we began looking for a sailboat to buy, we'd spend evenings browsing listings online, trying to figure out what sort of vessel best suited our needs and budget.
 Next are questions to ask yourself to help narrow your search:

 1. Budget.
-What is the max amount of money you're willing to spend on a yacht.
+What is the max amount of money you're willing to spend on a yacht?
 Be realistic, be cautious.
 Keep in mind that you will probably put a lot more money into it afterwards, even more if you plan to take it offshore.
 There is a yacht out there for any budget, but it's important to remember that the cheaper it is the more time and work you will have to put back into it.
 If time is a factor, you may prefer to pick a turn key yacht.
 If you have a limited budget, choosing a smaller boat is a smart move.
 Dock fees are priced on boat length, and every bit of gear gets pricier when sized up.
 8-11 m is the sweet spot when it comes to boats.

 3. Experience.
-If you're a novice, starting out smaller is a good idea.
+If you're a novice, starting out small is a good idea.
 Smaller boats give more immediate feedback, you get a feel for the wind and are less likely to make costly mistakes on a larger yacht afterwards.

 4. Comfort.
 A full keel boat is more comfortable on a passage, but harder to maneuver onto a dock and may need more wind to move.
 Full keel boats are designed for cruising, the gear onboard and the layout of the living space will reflect this.
 Boats with a deep fin keel and tall rig, like ours, maneuver well but are more aggressive, they heel a lot.
 You get used to it, but it may not be ideal for you.